 Parents enjoy playing old-school arcade games at Game Vault in Morristown.

 Game Vault – Morristown

 Parents can take a walk down memory lane at Game Vault, where Mario, Q-Bert, Frogger, Space Invaders, Star Wars video games, and 23 pinball machines have found a home inside a converted, century-old bank.
 Adding to the funky atmosphere, some of the games—including a pinball called Safe Cracker—are actually in the bank's vault.
 The oldest pinball here is Amigo, dating back to 1973.
 The oldest video game, Gun Fight, dates to 1975.
 Everything is set to a free-play mode, and visitors pay for the amount of time they want to play, with blocks ranging from a half-hour to five hours.
-While older guests will remember many of the original vintage games, younger players will recognize characters on those games from their later appearances on toys or the big screen.
+While older guests will remember many of the original vintage games, younger players will recognize characters on those games from their later appearances as toys or on the big screen.

 iPlay America – Freehold

 This mega-play space is an arcade and more, with nearly four acres of indoor rides, games, and other attractions.
-At iPlay, than 250 games share space with two-level laser tag, a go-kart track, the largest indoor ropes course in New Jersey, and even a roller coaster.
-Younger guests can check out small-scale rides including a mini-carousel and swing ride.
+At iPlay, more than 250 games share space with a two-level laser tag, a go-kart track, the largest indoor ropes course in New Jersey, and even a roller coaster.
+Younger guests can check out small-scale rides, including a mini-carousel and swing ride.
 Popular new consoles blend with classic favorites—and there are several units of many games, so guests don't have to wait to play.
 Cranes and other redemption games offer a thoughtfully selected variety of prizes from low- to high-end.
 Gamers can purchase cards with finite credits or a four-hour, unlimited play pass.

 Jenkinson's – Point Pleasant